From happy customers

 Are reef tours accessible for people with disabilities?

-Green Island is the most wheelchair-friendly destination with paved walkways and accessible marine centres.
-Some pontoons, like the Agincourt Reef platform, offer water-powered lifts for guests up to 90kg.
-Always advise the operator in advance of accessibility support and to confirm availability on specific vessels.
+Green Island is the most wheelchair-friendly, with paved paths and accessible marine centres.
+Some pontoons, like Agincourt Reef, have water-powered lifts for guests up to 90 kg.
+Notify operators in advance to confirm accessibility support.

 Top things to do in Cairns